EMDR for Depression: How Therapy Can Transform Your Life

 1. Skills to Improve Your Mood

-While the change won’t be instant, you will feel your symptoms gradually becoming less severe as you practice these skills.
+While the change won’t be instant, you will feel your depressive symptoms gradually becoming less severe as you practice these skills.

 In addition to engaging in self-reflection in therapy, you might also start journaling at home to get to the roots of issues in your life and express yourself honestly.
-Your therapist may also help you get a handle on mindfulness and grounding techniques, which can help you when you’re feeling overwhelmed by a difficult situation.
+Your therapist may also help you get a handle on mindfulness and grounding techniques, which can help when you’re feeling overwhelmed by a difficult situation.

 2. Sharper Thinking